Advanced Scuba Courses 2025

 This is a fun course to help learn some of the basics about your SCUBA equipment.
 While this course is not designed to make you a SCUBA equipment repair technician, it will help give you knowledge to make some basic equipment repairs yourself.
 The course will cover regulator functions, BCD inspections, tanks & valves, drysuits, wetsuits, and more.

-Rates: $125.00 + Mass sales tax on students materials.
-This includes all the student materials for the course, and 1 evening training session.
+Rates: $185.00.
+This includes the PADI e-learning course, and 1 evening training session.

 If you do not see a specialty you’d like to take, send over an email- and we may be able to put a class together for you.